-During 2007, a partnership (McReynolds Equity Partners, L.P.), the general partner of which is owned and controlled by our President has awarded to certain new officers of ETP certain rights related to units of ETE previously issued by ETE to our President and held by such partnership.
+During 2007, a partnership (McReynolds Equity Partners, L.P.), the general partner of which is owned and controlled by the President of our General Partner, awarded to certain new officers of ETP certain rights related to units of Energy Transfer Equity, L.P. ("ETE") previously issued by ETE to such officer.
 These rights include the economic benefits of ownership of these units based on a 5-year vesting schedule whereby the officer will vest in the units at a rate of 20% per year.
 None of the costs related to such awards are paid by ETP or ETE.
-Based on GAAP covering related party transactions and unit-based compensation arrangements, the Parent Company and ETP are recognizing non-cash compensation expense over the vesting period based on the grant date market value of ETE units awarded the ETP employees assuming no forfeitures.
+Based on GAAP covering related party transactions and unit-based compensation arrangements, we are recognizing non-cash compensation expense over the vesting period based on the grant date market value of the ETE units awarded the ETP employees assuming no forfeitures.
 Rights related to 55,000 of the ETE units vested in December 2007 and 60,000 unit awards vested in March 2008.
-Awards granted for the three months ended March 31, 2008 result in a total non-cash compensation expense of approximately \$23.5 million to be recognized over the related vesting period.
+Awards granted through March 31, 2008 result in a total non-cash compensation expense of approximately \$23.5 million to be recognized over the related vesting period.
 For the three-month periods ended March 31, 2008 and February 28, 2007, we recognized non-cash compensation expense of \$2.2 million and \$0.4 million, respectively, as a result of these awards.
 As these units were outstanding prior to these awards, the awards do not represent an increase in the number of outstanding units of either ETP or ETE and are not dilutive to cash distributions per unit with respect to either ETP or ETE.
-ETP expects to recognize non-cash compensation expense as follows in future periods related to these awards:
+We expect to recognize non-cash compensation expense as follows in future periods related to these awards: